BoltAuth/Auth/doc/quick-start.md

 #### Configure outgoing mail

-You should have already done this as part of your inital setup of bolt.
+You should have already done this as part of your inital setup of Bolt.
 But double-check that bolt can send mail to users and members.
 The Members plugin relies on outgoing mail to be working and may fail silently if it can't.
 Look for the <tt>mailoptions</tt> setting in <tt>config.yml</tt>